-TODEC Legal Center Perris (TODEC) seeks to empower disenfranchised immigrant communities to become economically, socially, educationally, and civically self-sufficient while enhancing individual self-esteem and community health.
-It continues to provide consumer education, advocacy, citizenship/naturalization, occupational, and remedial services that it began since 1984 prior to officially becoming a non-profit organization in 1996.
+TODEC Legal Center (TODEC) seeks to empower disenfranchised immigrant communities to become economically, socially, educationally, and civically self-sufficient while enhancing individual self-esteem and community health.
+It continues to provide immigration legal services, community education, advocacy, civic engagement, leadership development, citizenship/naturalization, occupational, and remedial services that it began since 1984 prior to officially becoming a non-profit organization in 1996.
 It serves a diverse population of special groups including: the disadvantaged, limited English speaking, difficult to serve, and hard to reach populations.
-TODEC's efforts reach more than 20,000 people annually and it has assisted thousands of people in becoming U.S citizens since it opened.
+TODEC's efforts reach more than 20,000 people annually and it has assisted thousands of people in acquiring their status and becoming U.S citizens since it opened.

-TODEC has become an integral part of Perris, serving as an information hub for immigrant communities there and in nearby cities.
+TODEC has become an integral part of Perris and the Inland Region, serving as an information hub for immigrant communities.
 TODEC is trusted and respected by the community and local governments increasing the success of their efforts to bridge together marginal communities with mainstream ones.
 When community partners seek to inform the Latino community they hold meetings at the center.
-Even though it is centered in Perris, TODEC’s services reach the entire Inland Empire due to the partnerships it creates with churches and organizations in other cities as well as the advocacy and activism it is involved with at the local, state, and federal level.
+TODEC’s programs and services reach the entire Inland Empire due to the partnerships it creates with churches and organizations in other cities as well as the advocacy and activism it is involved with at the local, state, and federal level.

 -We do not endorse political parties or candidates for office -